 “This experience is truly transformational for our students,” said Darrell Kleinke, associate professor of mechanical engineering.
 Kleinke developed this capstone project more than ten years ago, and called it Faces on Design, for the way it helps students to see how their work has the ability to change peoples’ lives.
 In-person collaboration puts a face to the theories that students have spent years studying.

 Over time, Kleinke has expanded the project to include Nursing students under the direction of Molly McClelland, professor of nursing.
 They bring different problem-solving skills from their own academic training.
 In recent years, Megan O. Conrad, Detroit Mercy’s Clare Boothe Luce Professor in the College of Engineering and Science, has played an important role with the development of the College’s Assistive Technologies Laboratory.

 Clients say that the products designed — which cost on average of $1,000 to $2,000 and are funded by donations — will change their lives.
 The University hopes one day to partner with a manufacturer to produce some of the products.

 “Having students apply the knowledge that they’ve gained from their education and use it in a multi-disciplinary collaboration to improve the life of other people is exactly what earning a college degree is all about,” explained McClelland.
 “It’s very rewarding to see students working together across disciplines and campuses to provide a device to help someone in need.”

 — Original story by Ron Bernas for the March 2020 edition of the Association of Jesuit Colleges and Universities publication Connections.
-Follow Detroit Mercy on Facebook, LinkedIn, Twitter and Instagram.
+Follow Detroit Mercy on Facebook, Twitter and Instagram.
 Have a story idea?
 Let us know by submitting your idea.